Open Hours: Mon - Fri 9am - 5pm

 Step-by-Step: How to Lay Artificial Grass on Soil

-Laying artificial grass on soil isn’t complicated, but each stage matters.
-The difference between a lawn that lasts a season and one that lasts a decade comes down to groundwork.
-Here’s the step-by-step method our team uses — the same process you can follow at home if you’re tackling a DIY install.
+Laying artificial grass on soil is not complicated, but each stage matters.
+The difference between a lawn that lasts a season and one that lasts a decade usually comes down to the base underneath it.

 Step 1.
 Plan and Mark Out